bbauska/JS-Programs/README.md

 console.log(isEven(-1)); // → false
 </pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<h2 id="el6">06.
+<h2 id="el06">06.
 Functions: Bean counting</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>You can get the Nth character, or
-letter, from a string by writing
+<p>You can get the Nth character, or letter, from a string by writing "string".charAt(N),
-"string".charAt(N), similar to how you get its length with "s".length.
+similar to how you get its length with "s".length.
 The returned value will be a string containing only one character (for example, "b").
 The first character has position zero, which causes the last one to be found at position string.length - 1.
-In other words, a two-character string has length 2, and its characters have positions 0 and 1.
+In other words, a two-character string has length 2, and its characters have positions 0 and 1.<?p>
-Write a function countBs that takes a string as its only argument and returns a number that indicates how many uppercase “B” characters are in the string.
+<p>Write a function countBs that takes a string as its only argument and returns a number
-Next, write a function called
-countChar that behaves like
-countBs, except it takes a second argument that indicates the character that is to be counted (rather than counting only uppercase "B" characters).
+that indicates how many uppercase “B” characters are in the string.
+Next, write a function called countChar that behaves like countBs, except it takes a second argument that indicates the character that is to be counted (rather than counting only uppercase "B"
+characters).
 Rewrite countBs to make use of this new function.</p>

 <pre>
 function countChar(string, ch) {
   let counted = 0;